robertgreiner/BaseMaster/readme.md

 Copyright (c) 2010 <a href="http://creatingcode.com">Robert Greiner</a>.

-picoLogger is released under the <a href="http://ospl.ws">Open Source Public License</a>.
+BaseMaster is released under the <a href="http://ospl.ws">Open Source Public License</a>.
 See LICENSE for details.